ALSN logo ALSN

 business area logo Core Business Areas

-• On-Highway: Designs, manufactures, and sells automatic transmissions for commercial vehicles, including trucks, buses, and specialty vehicles used on public roads.
+• Outside North America On-Highway: Designs, manufactures, and sells automatic transmissions for commercial vehicles used in various applications outside of North America.

-• Off-Highway: Designs, manufactures, and sells automatic transmissions for vehicles used in construction, mining, energy, and other off-highway applications.
+• Off-Highway: Designs, manufactures, and sells automatic transmissions for energy, mining, construction, agriculture, and defense vehicles and equipment.

-• Service Parts, Support Equipment and Other: Provides service parts, support equipment, and other related products and services.
+• Service Parts, Support Equipment and Other: This segment includes the sale of service parts, support equipment, extended transmission coverage, and other services to support the installed base of Allison transmissions.

 leadership logo Leadership and Structure